Azure/portaldocs/portal-sdk/generated/portalfx-accessibility.md

 All portal themes, including high contrast emulations, are accessible.
 Refer to the Knockout and React views documentation on how to adapt to themeing changes.

 >**NOTE**: The high contrast themes of the portal are emulations of the actual Windows High Contrast Mode (WHCM).
-To ensure proper behavior, please test conformance using Edge with WHCM turned on.
+To ensure proper behavior, please test conformance using Microsoft Edge with WHCM turned on.

 <a name="accessibility-what-the-framework-provides-keyboard-access"></a>
 ### Keyboard access